 While I had to make a conscious effort to do so, especially in the initial phases, I tried to retrain my brain to think positively.
 I would tell myself that my clients would accept me for me as I am good at what I do, and if not, it was their loss and I would just have to find some new clients.
 I would also tell myself that I am better than good enough, and that I deserve to be happy.
 One other key phrase that I heard somewhere, and it stuck with me for years, to the point where I eventually went and got a tattoo with the saying, is ''this too shall pass.’’
 I kept telling myself this too shall pass again and again, but that I needed to make it happen myself.
 While it took years, I actually started to believe the positive dialogue that I was force feeding into my mind, and I erased many of the negative thoughts that had been affecting me for years.
 Eventually, I began to jump to positive conclusions, rather than the negative ones I had become so accustomed to.

 When you are living in your internal purgatory, it is incredibly tough to be grateful.
 However, put your life in perspective.
-Do you have your health?
-Do you have your whole life (or a large part of it) ahead of you to make the necessary changes to live your life authentically, and to do what it takes to be happy?
+Do you have your full health, or even part of your health?
+Do you have your whole life (or even a part of it) ahead of you to make the necessary changes to live your life authentically, and to do what it takes to be happy?
 If you answered yes, the ball is in your court.
 First of all, I realized that I had all the power in the world to take control of my destiny, to live my life authentically, and to be happy.
 Unfortunately, in many places around the world, including parts of the United States, many people do not have this liberty.
 Many people are disowned by their families, or in some parts of the world, are thrown in jail, or killed, and this makes me sick to my stomach.
 Because I have the full freedom to live my life the way I choose (even though for the record, being gay is not a choice), I need to be grateful, and I definitely am.
 I am loving and embracing my authentic self more than ever.

 Find Positive Role Models